-It’s my take on a classic macaroni salad (inspired by my Mom’s famous recipe) that uses low carb foods instead of all that high stuff.
-And trust me friends, you won’t miss the pasta for a second with this bowl of low carb vegetables doused in a creamy, tangy and addicting sauce…
+It’s my take on a classic macaroni salad (inspired by my Mom’s famous recipe) that uses low carb foods instead of all that high carb stuff.
+And trust me friends, you won’t miss the pasta for a second with this bowl of low carb vegetables doused in a creamy, tangy and addictive sauce…

 How to Make Cauliflower Salad

 This cauliflower salad recipes healthy and just as easy as making macaroni salad — but instead of cooking the pasta, we’ll steam cauliflower.

 Here are a few tips that’ll make your salad, like, next-level good:

 Cut the cauliflower florets into macaroni size pieces.

 Big pieces of cauliflower won’t get as much of our creamy cauliflower salad dressing — which is the best part of this recipe!
 So, cut your cauliflower into small and even pieces so each nibble is equally doused in deliciousness.

 Using a large head of cauliflower will result in the same problem as above — less sauce with every bite.
 A smaller head of cauliflower = a saucier salad!